joeattardi/web-browser-api-cookbook-website/src/examples/async/working-with-promises/index.md

 title: Working With Promises
 order: 1
 slug: async/working-with-promises
-summary: Load some data using a promise-based API.
+summary: Load some data using a Promise-based API.
 ---

-Working with promises is really great.
+This example shows the basics of working with a `Promise` based API.
+It has a `getUsers` function which simulates a network request with a delay.

+When the `Promise` is resolved, the user list is rendered.